I have discovered something about myself. It should have been pretty

-I have discovered something about myself.
-It should have been pretty obvious.
+obvious.
 Most of you will probably say, “Well, duh.”
-So, maybe I haven’t really discovered it so much as defined it.
+So, maybe I

 I love stories.